ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

 The hand tracking plugin can be built with an OpenXR interface.
 To build the interface add `-DBUILD_OXR_INTERFACE=ON` to your cmake command line.
 The interface itself is in libopenxr_illixr_ht.so and is designed to be an API Layer[2].
 It installs a json file in the user's `.local` directory and is automatically detected by libopenxr_loader.so To use the layer you will need both an OpenXR application and runtime.
-This code is known to be compatible with the Monado runtime, and may be compatible with others.
+This code is known to be compatible with the Monado runtime, and should be compatible with others.
 Currently, the hand tracking must receive that data from ILLIXR, but as an API Layer the resulting calculations can be retrieved via OpenXR API calls.

 [//]: # (- References -)